Settius/KunoichiWiki/docs/notes/junky_games.md

 ### Supraland

 - simple game, easy to pickup
-- many systems underdeveloped: combat, exploration, progression - everything oversimplified and dull
+- many systems underdeveloped (boring and clunky): combat, exploration, progression - everything oversimplified and dull
 - puzzles, secret are fine but often obscured (lack of vision guidance)

 ### Journey to the savage planet